 The Itinerary section can be subdivided into more than one part, as is the case of field trips that concern two different areas of the same region illustrated in the Excursion notes section.

-Authors are warmly invited to observe a correct usage of stratigraphic terminology.
-Official Web sites and publications (International Chronostratigraphic Chart, International Stratigraphic Guide, Italian Guide to Stratigraphic classification and terminology, and Catalogue of the Italian geological formations; web links) must be considered as reference sources of stratigraphic information.
+Web sites and publications such as the International Chronostratigraphic Chart, the International Stratigraphic Guide, the Italian Stratigraphic Guide, and the Catalogue of the Italian geological formations, are recommended as initial sources of stratigraphic information (http://188.8.131.52/suolo/Accordo-carg/default.htm).